Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - different levels of SignWriting exposure
 - different layout and text genres

-This does not weaken the Brazil-first strategy.

-It makes the scope of the strategy scientifically honest.
+That sequence makes the Brazil-first strategy scientifically useful beyond one setting.

 ## Phase-One Deliverables Checklist